mosesobeng/qa_pipeline/docs/data_ingestion.md

-# Airflow Pipeline Documentation
+# Ingestion Pipeline Documentation

-This document outlines an ETL pipeline on **Google Cloud** that:
+This document outlines an Ingestion pipeline on **Google Cloud** that:
-1. Pulls source files from an external location (Google Drive).
+1. Pulls source assignment files from an external location (Google Drive).
 2. Lands them in a Google Cloud Storage (GCS) bucket (raw layer).
 3. Loads them into **BigQuery** using a **medallion**-style architecture:
    - **Raw** (BigQuery “raw” dataset)